-After the Fireface has been recognized, (see 9.
-Hardware Installation) the hardware assistant starts automatically.
 Insert the RME Driver CD into your CD-ROM drive, and follow further instructions which appear on your computer screen.
-The driver files are located in the directory \Fireface FW on the RME Driver CD.
+The driver files are located in the directory \Fireface_USB on the RME Driver CD.

-Windows now installs the driver of the Fireface 400 and registers it as a new audio device in the system.
+Windows now installs the driver of the Fireface UC and registers it as a new audio device in the system.
 After a reboot, the symbols of mixer and Settings dialog will appear in the task bar.
 The red Host error LED extinguishes.

-In case the Hardware Wizard does not show up automatically after installation of the card, do not attempt to install the drivers manually!
+In case the Hardware Wizard does not show up automatically after connecting the Fireface, do not attempt to install the drivers manually!
 An installation of drivers for non-recognized hardware will cause a blue screen when booting Windows!

 In Windows 7 Microsoft removed the automatic start of the Driver Software Update dialog.
 Therefore this dialog has to be started manually after the failed driver installation.
-Hit the Windows key, type 'Device Manager', start the Device Manager by selecting it from the list and hit Enter.
+Hit the Win key, type 'Device Manager', start the Device Manager by selecting it from the list and hit Enter.